 However, without proper obedience training, your dog may not be as much fun.
-The fun you enjoy with your dog is only good when you have control over him.
+The fun you enjoy with your dog is only useful when you have control over him.

 These obedience commands are also essential in keeping your dog safe.
 Dogs are curious animals.
 They will try to taste plenty of things they come across- even harmful ones.

-With a proper use of commands, you can help protect your dog against such harmful substances.
+With the proper use of commands, you can help protect your dog against such harmful substances.

 Most importantly, obedience commands help you teach your dog etiquette at the table.